Dr. Atmika Paudel, PhD says... The article below about Saccharomyces boulardii's benefits and health risks is medically correct.

-Many classify it as a probiotic, which it is not.
-It is a yeast.
-Probiotics are typically various species of good bacteria.
+Although Saccharomyces boulardii is classified as a probiotic, it is not a bacteria; it is a yeast.
 It was first isolated from lychee and mangosteen fruit in 1923 by French scientist Henri Boulard.
-Since then, it has been genome mapped and is now classified as a subspecies of the yeast Saccharomyces cerevisiae, with over a 99% genome relatedness.
-It is nearly identical to the Saccharomyces cerevisiae strains that are used to make wine and beer.1
+Since then, it has been genome mapped and is now classified as a subspecies of the yeast Saccharomyces cerevisiae, with over 99% genome relatedness.
+It is nearly identical to the Saccharomyces cerevisiae strains that are used to make wine and beer.(1)

-Luckily, a comprehensive study was published in Therapeutic Advances in Gastroenterology in 2012 that we can refer too, see just how effective s boulardii is for intestinal problems.
+Luckily, a comprehensive study was published in Therapeutic Advances in Gastroenterology in 2012 that we can refer too, to see just how effective S. boulardii is for intestinal problems.
+(2)

 It does however secrete capric acid like what is found in coconut oil.
-This prevents candida yeast from forming hyphae and building biofilms.
-It also helps reduce the spread of the candida colony by preventing it from adhering to epithilial cells.
+This helps to prevent candida yeast from forming hyphae and building biofilms.
+It also helps reduce the spread of the candida colony by preventing it from adhering to epithelial cells.
 It helps reduce cytokine-mediated inflammatory host response and therefore reduces inflammation.

 In 2003, an article was printed in the Journal of Clinical Microbiology describing outbreaks of Saccharomyces cerevisiae subtype boulardii in four hospitalized patients that were in the vicinity of patients that were treated with this yeast.
 All four were infected from the iv's that had been placed in their bodies.
 The suspected cause was that the yeast became airborne or the workers hands transferred the yeast to the patient in spite of repeated washing of their hands.
 All four patients recovered after being given 400mgs of fluconazole for various time frames.

-They say that s boulardii is nothing other than the commercialized name for S. cerevisiae and that S. cerevisiae has been related to a wide variety of infections, which range from vaginitis infections in healthy patients and cutaneous infections, to systemic bloodstream infections and infections of essential organs in immunocompromised and critically ill patients.10
+They said that S. boulardii is nothing other than the commercialized name for S. cerevisiae and that S. cerevisiae has been related to a wide variety of infections, which range from vaginitis infections in healthy patients and cutaneous infections, to systemic bloodstream infections and infections of essential organs in immunocompromised and critically ill patients.(10)

-Any questions about s boulardii or any other questions or concerns, please feel free to contact me through the contact page of this website.
+Any questions about S. boulardii or any other questions or concerns, please feel free to contact us through the contact page of this website or see your doctor.